 Shoot in Low Light

 On some occasions, shooting in low light creates dramatic awesome results.
 That said, point your camera to capture a moment where only the faces of people lighten up.
+However, be cautious of camera shake when shooting at slower shutter speeds.
 You can try to take these kinds of photos and then use proper filters in the post-process to enhance the details and brightness of the whole image.
 Don’t be afraid to try taking photos in low light.
 You can create a different style and your photography will instantly get more exposure.

 Use both Prime and Zoom Lenses

 Most photographers use two camera bodies.
-They choose to mount a prime lens on their primary camera and a zoom lens on their secondary body (or the opposite – it doesn’t mind).
+They choose to mount a prime lens on their primary camera and a zoom lens on their secondary body (or the opposite—it doesn’t mind).
 This way they quickly choose a lens to take a photo without having to switch lenses and miss the moment.
+To prepare your camera before photographing an indoor event, consider cleaning your lenses and sensor, checking battery levels, and setting appropriate ISO, white balance, and aperture for indoor lighting conditions.
+Additionally, adjusting your shutter speed can be crucial in low-light or fast-changing environments.
+Mount your chosen prime and zoom lenses ahead of time so you can adapt quickly.

 Prime lenses will give you a wider aperture and better lighting indoors, whether zoom lenses will give you more depth of field.
 Both are very useful in event photography.